 The marathon — a race of 26.2 miles — has been around for centuries.
 In fact, it was an event in the first "modern" Olympic Games (as we know them today) in 1896.
-Fast forward to today, and there are now over 800 marathons held every year in the United States.
+Fast forward to today, and there are now more than 800 marathons held every year in the United States alone.

 While the marathon isn't usually someone's first race, Matt Thull, a former USA National Half-Marathon team member and founder of Thunderdome Running, says that it's possible to make the marathon your first race if you train properly.

 Still, Thull says that a marathon training schedule for beginners usually involves starting with a 5K before runners build up their weekly mileage and eventually progress to a marathon.

 Whatever the case, you need to do your due diligence before you begin training for a marathon, starting with this guide.

 Read more: How to Run Your Best 5K Ever